Buzen-Zenkōji Station: Layout

 The station, which is unstaffed, consists of two side platforms serving two tracks.
 There had once been a side and an island platform but the centre track has been removed, leaving two side platforms.
 The station building is a modern steel structure which serves only to house a waiting area and an automatic ticket vending machine.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 The private Hōshū Railway opened the station on 25 September 1897 with the name Yokkaichi (四日市) as an intermediate station on the Hōshū Railway, a line which it had laid from Yukuhashi to Yanagigaura.
 The Hōshū Railway was acquired by the Kyushu Railway on 3 September 1901 and the Kyushu Railway was itself nationalised on 1 July 1907.
 Japanese Government Railways (JGR) designated the station as part of the Hōshū Main Line on 12 October 1909.
 The station was renamed first as Takenogō (高家郷) on 24 April 1919 and finally to Buzen-Zenkoji on 1 September the same year.
 On 15 December 1923, the station became part of the Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 The station became unstaffed in 2016.